khatri-manit/khatri-manit.github.io/LabGuide200.md

 ![](./images/secondsqloutput.png)

-5. Same as step 3 and step 4.
+-  Same as previous two steps
    Enter the following sql statement in the next paragraph in the notebook editor.

         SELECT COUNT(ORDER_ID),ORDER_HOUR_OF_DAY FROM L_MARKETBASKET GROUP BY ORDER_HOUR_OF_DAY ;